varachit/Star-Wars-API/README.md

   ```

 - Caching\
-  The caching option is disabled, seek Project Environment or change configuration in .env to enable data caching.
+  Implemented with Redis.
+The caching option is now disabled to easily maintain during development purposes, seek Project Environment or change configuration in .env to enable data caching.

 - Backend Project Environment